 Current Job Openings:

-We are always looking for talented, passionate people with skills in urban planning, community organizing, graphic design, filming and video editing, and political advocacy.
+We are always looking for talented, passionate people with skills in urban planning, community organizing, research and development, graphic design, filming and video editing, and political advocacy.
 We regularly have need of these skills in a volunteer capacity, if that interests you.

 You do not need to be a hardcore bicyclist to work here – you just need to believe in the power of the bicycle as a transportation tool and a vehicle for positive community change.
 You also must believe that bicycles are for everyone, of all abilities, backgrounds, and needs.
 If that sounds like you, send your resume and a letter telling us about yourself to bike(at)bicyclecoalition.org.